“Dell's S2721QS is a simple, no-frills 4K monitor with great build quality and an excellent warranty.”

 If you’re looking for a solid 4K monitor at a low price, chances are the Dell S2721QS is right up your alley.
 It’s not outstanding in any area aside from sharpness, but it’s more than adequate for everyday use, providing a clean and crisp image without major flaws that will distract you.

 This monitor also has excellent build quality with a solid range of ergonomic options.
-Think of it as Dell’s entry-level option to a 4K monitor while retaining the excellent materials quality and warranty, and you’re on the right track.
+Think of it as Dell’s entry-level option to a 4K monitor while retaining the quality and warranty of the excellent material, and you’re on the right track.

 Are there any alternatives?